Aider

 Claude Code

-Terminal-native AI coding assistant with deep reasoning for complex multi-step tasks
+Autonomous terminal-native coding assistant for multi-step engineering tasks

 FreemiumTry